SouthGreenPlatform/training_reproducible_research/docs/pages/take_down/take_down.md

 Depending on which of the tutorials you have taken, there might be quite a lot of files stored on your computer.
 Here are instructions for how to remove them.

-All the tutorials depend on you cloning the `workshop-reproducible-research` GitHub repo.
-This can be removed like any other directory; via Finder, Explorer or `rm -rf workshop-reproducible-research`.
+All the tutorials depend on you cloning the `training-reproducible-research` GitHub repo.
+This can be removed like any other directory; via Finder, Explorer or `rm -rf training-reproducible-research`.
 Note that this will also delete the hidden directories `.git`, which contains the history of the repo, and `.snakemake`, which contains the history of any Snakemake runs.